VaishnaviKankate28/Movie-Searching/README.md

 Tools used:

-HTML
+HTML5,
-CSS
+CSS3,
-Bootstrap
+Bootstrap v5.3,
-JavaScript
+JavaScript,
 OMDB API

 Functionality

-Search movies with suggestions
+Search movies with suggestions,
-Click on Movie card for more info
+Click on Movie card for more info,
-Add a movie to the favourites list
+Add a movie to the favourites list,
-Delete movie from the favourites list
+Delete movie from the favourites list,
 Data